 - What are the rules for perfecting a security interest and what pitfalls can the lender encounter?

-- What lessons can be derived from the lender’s loss of priority regarding the UCC-3 termination statement in In re Motors Liquidation?
+- What lessons can be derived from the lender’s loss of priority in some recent court decisions?

 - What due diligence can counsel for senior secured lenders conduct to help identify the presence of existing secret or competing liens?

 Edwin E. Smith

 Morgan, Lewis & Bockius